utapyngo/pytest-unordered/README.md

 # pytest-unordered

-Test equality of unordered sequences of unhashable items.
+Test equality of unordered collections in pytest.

 ## Installation